ManuelRausch/StatConfR/README.md

 estimated from discrimination responses, which is referred to as d′:
 If meta-d′ equals d′, it means that metacognitive accuracy is exactly as good as expected from discrimination performance.
 If meta-d′ is lower than d′, it means that metacognitive accuracy is suboptimal.
-It can be shown that the implicit model of confidence underlying the meta-d'/d' method is identical to the independent truncated Gaussian model.
+It can be shown that the implicit model of confidence underlying the meta-d'/d' method is identical to the independent truncated Gaussian model (Rausch et al., 2023).

-Our function is a translation of matlab code provided by Brian Maniscalco (http:// www. colum bia. edu/ ~bsm21 05/ type2 sdt, last accessed
-2021–09-20).
+We strongly recommend that if metacognitive efficiency is to be measured using the meta-d′/d′ method that researchers fist determine whether the independent truncated Gaussian model, is an adequate description of the data.

 ## Installation